-The Board has appointed a Nominating and Corporate Governance Committee consisting of four independent directors, A. Russell Chandler, III, Philip H. Moise, Elizabeth W. Camp and Kathryn Petralia.
+The Board has appointed a Nominating and Corporate Governance Committee consisting of three independent directors, A. Russell Chandler, III, Philip H. Moise and Kathryn Petralia.
 The same individuals also nominate the officers of the company for election by the Board.
-As a result of Ms. Camp's decision not to stand for reelection the Board reduced the size of the Board from five members to four, effective as of the date of the annual meeting.